 Downloading Third-Party Board Files from GitHub Using the GUI

-Third-party board files or even Xilinx provided board files that are not natively supported in Vivado can be downloaded from the GitHub using the GUI.
-The Default Boards Page of the New Project Wizard has a mechanism to download the board files available on the GitHub.
-To download boards click Install/Update Boards on the top right corner of the Default Part page.
+Third-party board files or even Xilinx provided board files that are not natively supported in Vivado can be downloaded from the GitHub using the Vivado Store.
+To download boards click Tools → Vivado Store.